 Slow internet everywhere

 If your Wi-Fi speed is slow no matter where you are, try plugging a laptop into your modem directly and test your internet speed using a site like speedtest.net.
-If speeds are still down, the problem is likely with your Internet connection, not your router.
+If speeds are still down, the problem is likely with your internet connection, not your router.
 Contact your ISP.

 If that’s not the issue, it could be that your current wireless channel is overcrowded by your devices, or by those of other nearby networks.
 Consider changing the channel on your router in your router settings.
-Each router brand does that a little different though.
+Each router brand does that a little differently, though.